Camping in Colorado: The Basics

 • Be aware of your location and obey all posted signs and notices at campgrounds and trail entrances.
 If venturing onto private property, be sure to first get the owner’s permission.

 • Expect to run into wildlife, from chipmunks to bears depending on where you camp.
 Know the etiquette of wildlife encounters and follow area guidelines wherever you go.
-(For example, some campsites require food be stored in bear lockers — large metal cabinets at parks that bear paws can’t get into.)
+(For example, some campsites require food and scented items be stored in bear lockers — large metal cabinets at parks that bear paws can’t get into.)

 Packing Essentials